dotnet/runtime/src/tests/Interop/Swift/README.md

 ### Error handling

 In order to support Swift calling convention, it is necessary to implement error handling by emitting thunks in the above-mentioned cases.

+### Async context

+When an async function is invoked, its context is stored into a register which points to an object that contains information about the current state of the asynchronous operation.

 ### Update Binding Tools for Swift to work with latest version of Mono runtime